neekeetab/CachingPlayerItem/README.md

 ```Swift
 player.play()
 ```
-**Note, that you need to keep strong reference to your player.**
+**Note, that you need to keep a strong reference to your player.**

-If you want to cache file without playing, or to preload it for future playing, use `download()` method:
+If you want to cache a file without playing it, or to preload it for future playing, use `download()` method:
 ```Swift
 playerItem = CachingPlayerItem(url: songURL)
 playerItem.download()